martinjc/martinjc.com/src/blog/posts/2016-10-05-atom-plugins-for-web-development.md

 My last recommendation is linter.
 This plugin will automatically check your code for errors.
 You’ll need to install linters for whatever language you want to check, like linter-tidy, linter-csslint, linter-pylint and linter-jshint.

-{{< bundleimg "Screenshot" "Linter finds errors in your code" "Linter finds errors in your code" >}}
+{% insertBlogImage "img/2016-10-05-atom-plugins-for-web-development/Screenshot.png" "Linter finds errors in your code" %}

 So there we go – a few recommendations to get you started.
 Found anything else interesting?
 Let me know!